BP STEM scholarships

 The School offers a number of scholarships for students who have reached grade 8 (or equivalent) in instrument, dance or voice, so that they may continue their musical studies throughout their degree programmes.

 There is no formal application.
 Details of your musical/dance activities should be provided in the personal statement on your UCAS application form.

-Many of our music students take lessons at the Birmingham Conservatoire.
 Please contact the Admissions Tutor for more details.

 Physics Sports Bursaries